Critical Care Medicine

 Professor and chair ad interim

-The Critical Care and Respiratory Care department was organized in 1997 to develop a unified, multidisciplinary approach to critical care in our 52-bed, state-of-the-art, Intensive Care Unit.
+The Critical Care Medicine department was organized in 1997 to develop a unified, multidisciplinary approach to critical care in our 52-bed, state-of-the-art, Intensive Care Unit.

 Research

 The department's research mission is to facilitate oncology studies at MD Anderson.
-Research in the department typically involves identifying problems from clinical observational studies and quality improvement initiatives, and then testing potential solutions in both animal models and clinical trials.
-These efforts include
+Research in the department typically involves identifying problems from clinical observational studies and quality improvement initiatives and testing potential solutions in the lab and through clinical trials.
+These efforts include:

-- Describing patterns of medical and surgical critical illness specific to the cancer population and predicting outcome in the ICU.
+- Describing patterns of medical and surgical critical illness specific to the cancer population and predicting outcomes in the ICU

-- Finding new ways to predict those patients at greatest risk of treatment toxicity.
+- Finding new ways to predict patients at greatest risk of treatment toxicity

-Please see the Critical Care and Respiratory Care research page for more information.
+Please see the Critical Care Medicine research page for more information.

 Related Departments & Divisions